swadexi/Serial-Port-Data-Logger-/README.md

 # Serial-Port-Data-Logger-
-This Arduino Data Logger is used to Store Data from Arduino
+This Serial Port Data Logger is used to Store Data from Serial Port, e.g Arduino, STM32.